taskcluster/remote-signed-s3/README.md

 which must be run from the server.
 The methods which must be run from the server are the initate, complete and abort methods of the multipart uploads.

-There is a `Runner` class which is used by the `Controller` to run the requests which occur on the server.
-This same `Runner` class is used to run requests on the untrusted host.
-This is done to share code as well as ensure that the code which is published for consumers is working.
+The `Runner` class is used by both the `Client` and `Controller` to run the underlying HTTP requests.
+Requests are passed between the `Contoller` and `Client` or between the `Controller` and `Runner` in something called interchange format.
+This format is a generalized HTTP request description which omits the body.
+The body must be provided to the HTTP request seperately

-The interchange format for the `Runner` class is like so:
+Here's an example of a simple request in this format:

 ```json
 {